-Instead of the Start Page, Visual Studio can take one of several other actions when it starts.
-To change Visual Studio's startup action, select the Options command in the Tools menu.
-Then select the Show all settings check box so you can see all of the options and open the Environment folder's Startup item.
-In the "At startup" dropdown, you can select one of the following options:
+Instead of displaying the Start Page, Visual Studio can take one of several other actions when it starts.
+To change the startup action, open the Tools menu and select Options.
+Then select the Show All Settings check box at the bottom of the dialog box so you can see all of the options and open the Environment folder's Startup item.
+In the At Startup drop-down box, you can select one of the following options:

 - Open Home Page

-- Load last loaded solution
+- Load Last Loaded Solution

 - Show Open Project Dialog Box

-- □ Show New Project Dialog Box
+- ➤ Show New Project Dialog Box

-- □ Show empty environment

-- Show Start Page
+- Show Empty Environment - Show Start Page